argonne-lcf/balsam/docs/README.md

 ## Features

 * Simple `pip` installation on any machine with internet access
-* Control apps as Python classes: flexible environments and lifecycle hooks
+* Distributed by default: submit and monitor workflows from *anywhere*
-* Distributed by default: submit and monitor tasks securely from *anywhere*
+* Run any existing application, with flexible execution environments and job lifecycle hooks
 * Define data dependencies for any task: Balsam orchestrates the necessary data transfers
 * High-throughput and fault-tolerant task execution on diverse resources
 * Elastic queueing: auto-scale resources to the workload size